Pakistani economic crisis (2022–2024)

 Poor governance and low productivity per capita in comparison with other low to middle-income developing countries have contributed to a balance of payment crisis, where the country is unable to earn enough foreign exchange to fund the imports that it consumes.
+Pakistan's economic crisis served as the biggest crisis since its independence.

+As of 2025, the Pakistani economy is showing signs of gradual macroeconomic recovery, in June 2025 Pakistan led emerging markets to become the most improved in sovereign credit risk, seeing a 12% decline in default risk.
+On 1 March 2025, it was reported that the YoY headline inflation slowed to 1.5%, the lowest since 10 years as a result of a high base effect, declining global commodity and energy prices, a stable exchange rate, and a tight monetary policy.

 Background

-According to Indian strategic affairs specialist Sushant Sareen, Pakistan has doubled its debt roughly every five years over the last 25-year period.
-Starting from a debt of Rs.
-3.06 trillion at the beginning of General Musharraf regime in 1999, the debt stood at Rs.
-62.5 trillion at the end of the Imran Khan government in 2022.
+According to Indian strategic affairs specialist Sushant Sareen, Pakistan has doubled its national debt roughly every five years over the last 25-year period.
+Starting from a debt of ~ at the beginning of General Musharraf regime in 1999, the debt stood at ~ at the end of the Imran Khan government in 2022.
 While the debt grew at around 14 percent per year on average, the GDP was growing at only 3 percent per year on average.
 This led to an unsustainable debt burden.
 In the fiscal year 2022–23, the debt servicing obligations of Rs.
 5.2 trillion exceed the entire federal government revenue.

-Pakistan's economic crisis was at the centre of a political standoff between Prime Minister Shahbaz Sharif and his predecessor Imran Khan in 2022, which led to Khan's ouster in April 2022.
-Sharif accused Khan of economic mismanagement and mishandling of the country's foreign policy, forcing him to step down in a no-confidence vote.
-Amid ousting, he ignited Haqeeqi Azaadi political movement which caused nationwide political unrest calling for early elections and civilian supremacy which in result worked as a catalyst for already worsening economic condition.
-During 2019 Imran Khan tried to make a deal with IMF and agreed with the several terms and conditions which resulted the increase in inflation but Imran Khan failed to gain IMF loan.
+In 2022, Pakistan experienced a trifecta of challenges, as political unrest, an economic crisis, and destructive floods gripped the nation.
+Economically, the country is grappling with severe inflation, a declining currency, and critically low foreign reserves, posing significant concerns for its financial stability.

+In the 2010s Pakistan's high domestic consumption and demand, pegged rupee exchange rate, import-led growth, low inflation and increased government spending on infrastructure projects such as the China-Pakistan Economic Corridor (CPEC) led to a Balance of Payments Crisis, as the country's foreign exchange outflows increased rapidly.
+This led to the Government of Pakistan approaching the International Monetary Fund (IMF) in October 2018; where it raised interest rates, depreciated the rupee and implementing tax measures in the 2019–20 federal budget to meet the preconditions of the IMF program.
+In June 2019 the Federal Government and IMF agreed on a $6 billion bailout package in a 39-month extended fund arrangement.
+Analyst Michael Kugelman called it a "political blow" for the government.
+In January 2020 the IMF package was put on hold after Prime Minister Imran Khan "did not follow IMF recommendations to increase electricity prices and impose additional taxes."
+In 2021 the bailout program was resumed after Pakistan agreed to the withdrawal of subsidies and tax exemptions, an increased petroleum levy, an increased energy tariff and the auditing of Covid-19 relief money.